Cyprus Asks Germany To Assist In Resuming Peace Talks

-NICOSIA, Feb 14 (NNN-XINHUA) – Cypriot President, Nikos Christodoulides, yesterday, asked Germany to effectively assist in resuming the peace talks for a solution to the Cyprus problem.
+(MENAFN- Famagusta Gazette) Cypriot President Nikos Christodoulides has asked Germany to effectively assist in resuming the peace talks for a solution to the Cyprus problem.

 “Germany stands ready to support the UN process,” he said.

-UN envoy, Maria Angela Holguin Cuellar, visited Cyprus two weeks ago, in efforts to resume the Cyprus peace process.– NNN-XINHUA
+UN envoy Maria Angela Holguin Cuellar visited Cyprus two weeks ago in efforts to resume the Cyprus peace process.

+Steinmeier wraps up historic visit to Cyprus BY FAMAGUSTA GAZETTE ON FEBRUARY 13, 2024 6:28 PM

+Frank Walter Steinmeier's historic visit to Cyprus has wrapped up.
+It was the first visit of a German President to...

 Legal Disclaimer: